Darkest Dungeon

 Darkest Dungeon is a roguelike role-playing video game developed and published by Red Hook Studios.
 The game was first released for Microsoft Windows and OS X in January 2016, which followed a year-long early access development period.
 Later that year, it was released for PlayStation 4, PlayStation Vita, and Linux, with a port for iOS being released in 2017, and ports for Nintendo Switch and Xbox One being released by 2018.

 Darkest Dungeon has the player manage a roster of heroes to explore dungeons below a gothic mansion the player has inherited.
 Played out in a mix of real-time movement and turn-based combat, a core feature of Darkest Dungeon is the stress level of each hero that increases with further exploration and combat; a character sustaining a high-stress level may gain afflictions that will hamper, or possibly enhance, their performance as an explorer.
 The Stress Symbol, or Iron Crown, a crescent with five inward-facing spikes, is also in the game's logo.

 The game received positive reviews from critics, garnering several award nominations, and went on to sell over two million copies.
-A sequel, Darkest Dungeon II, was announced in February 2019 and a board game adaptation is also in development.
+A sequel, Darkest Dungeon II, was released in May 2023 and a board game adaptation is also in development.

 Gameplay

-Darkest Dungeon is a role-playing game in which the player manages a roster of heroes and adventurers to explore these dungeons and fight the creatures within.
+Darkest Dungeon is a roguelike role-playing game in which the player manages a roster of heroes and adventurers to explore these dungeons and fight the creatures within.
 Prior to entering a dungeon, the player can use facilities in the Hamlet, the game's "hub-town" near the mansion to manage a roster of heroes and inventory.
+The facilities can be used to cure heroes and reduce their stress, recruit new heroes, upgrade character stats, and buy new items.
 Each hero belongs to one of fifteen character classes, and has their own statistics and skills that can be upgraded over time.
 If a hero dies while exploring a dungeon, that hero is lost for good.

 Once the player has completed preparations, they select four of their heroes to go explore a procedurally-generated dungeon.
 Combat encounters play out in a turn-based manner.
 A core element of Darkest Dungeon is its Affliction system, which indicates heroes' stress levels or resolves.
 A number of factors impact Affliction while in a dungeon, such as adventuring without food or light sources, witnessing the death or wounding of a fellow party member in battle, or from blights cast on them by enemies.
 Unchecked stress levels will gradually interfere with the behavior of the character, such as being frightened and unable to fight directly or acting without or against the player's direction.
 Allowing a hero to reach an extremely high stress level can cause them to have a heart attack, bringing them to the brink of death if not immediately tended to.
 Stress can be lowered while in a dungeon through camping offered at specific locations, or other restorative items, as well as when back in the nearby town.